Not From Around Here? The EEOC Issues Guidelines for National Origin Discrimination at Work

 - A US citizenship requirement for employees is unlawful when it’s purpose is to discriminate against individuals based on national origin, unless required for certain positions by federal law.

 While these proposed guidelines are not yet final, the fact that EEOC has undertaken the task to re-issue guidelines on this area of the law highlights the importance of awareness of issues of national origin discrimination in the workplace.
 If you have been the victim of national origin discrimination at work, you may be able to file a Charge of Discrimination with the EEOC.
-For information about your rights and responsibilities under the law, it is important to speak with an employment discrimination attorney.
-Contact Scott Wagner and Associates, P.A. today.
+For information about your rights and responsibilities under the law, it is important to speak with an employment discrimination lawyer.
+Contact Scott Law Team today.